generoi/sage-cachetags/README.md

 ## Usage

-Currently it only supports WP Super Cache but plan is to integrate with Cloudflare and other page caches.
+Currently it only supports WP Super Cache and SiteGround Optimizer but plan is to integrate with Cloudflare and other page caches.

+### SiteGround Optimizer

+Integration eists if you add the invalidator in the `config/cachetags.php` file.

 ### Super Cache